clab/dynet/tests/README.md

-Use `test-cnn.cc` as a reference for how to set up subsequent tests.
+Use `test-dynet.cc` as a reference for how to set up subsequent tests.